The Great Skill Shift: Why Adaptability is the New MBA

 3. The need for sophisticated measurement frameworks that capture both immediate outcomes and long-term impact

-As organizations and professionals navigate increasingly complex and dynamic environments, the ability to effectively leverage insights from career Development research represents a significant competitive advantage.
+As organizations and professionals navigate increasingly complex and dynamic environments, the ability to effectively leverage insights from skills Development research represents a significant competitive advantage.
 By implementing the principles and strategies outlined in this article, organizations can enhance performance, engagement, and adaptability in an era characterized by unprecedented change and opportunity.

 References